LukasFuchs/GeoModBox.jl/docs/src/man/MomentumTwoD.md

 Along the horizontal boundaries (**East**, **West**), $C=1$ and the remaining coefficients and the right-hand side are equal to zero.

+For more details on how this is implemented, please see the [source code](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/MomentumEquation/2Dsolvers.jl).

 -------------
 -------------